 One: If you are struggling with any addiction, find an AA meeting near you.
-While many AA meetings focus on addictions to alcohol, there are AA meetings for just about any addiction people suffer from (whether it is gambling, food, pornography, shopping, etc.), and you can find them by googling the specific support group you need.
+While many AA meetings focus on addictions to alcohol, there are AA meetings for just about any addiction people suffer from.
+And you can find them by googling the specific support group you need.

 Two: Seek counseling or guidance from spiritual directors.
-Although it may sound cliché to encourage people to seek counseling if they are dealing with difficult emotions, sometimes counselors and therapists are extremely helpful because they help us escape harmful and ineffective thoughts that cause us to get stuck in the Wounded Self.
+It may sound cliché to encourage people to seek counseling if they are dealing with difficult emotions.
+However, counselors and therapists can help us escape ineffective thoughts that cause us to get stuck in the Wounded Self.

 Three: Try EFT (Emotional Freedom Technique or Tapping): EFT is a type of self-acupressure that uses finger tapping to release emotional blocks.

 When I first heard about EFT, I thought it was really weird and corny.
 And then I tried it.
-It has helped me to release painful emotions in several areas of my life that troubled me for years.
-Every time I use this technique, it provides at least some comfort, and sometimes it brings an incredible amount of comfort and healing.
+It has helped me to release painful emotions in several areas of my life.
+Every time I use this technique, it provides at least some comfort.
+And sometimes it brings an incredible amount of comfort and healing.

 You can read more about EFT here.
 (It is a really easy technique to practice on your own, and this site give instructions for doing this.)